Doug and Nancy Dear

 In 1954, the Dears helped form the Montana Quarter Horse Association.
 Doug was an MQHA director and Nancy the secretary.
 Involved nationally, Doug was an AQHA director from Montana, and Nancy and her good friend, Mildred Janowitz, lobbied hard for an amateur division within AQHA: “We didn’t quit until we got it in there.”

 Doug died in 1999.
 A scholarship in his name assists Montana students with their college education.
-Now 91, Nancy is still involved with raising horses and rides occasionally when health and help permit.
+Nancy continued her involvement with raising horses and rides occasionally when health and help permitted.
+She died in 2013.

 Doug and Nancy Dear were inducted into the American Quarter Horse Hall of Fame in 2011.